Is your Life Insurance policy subject to inheritance tax?

 Seeking professional advice on inheritance tax

-Setting up life insurance policies and trusts can be complicated, and expert guidance ensures everything is done correctly.
-These professionals can help you avoid costly mistakes and provide peace of mind.
+Setting up a life insurance policy in trust to cover your inheritance tax bill can be complicated, and expert guidance ensures everything is done correctly.
+These professionals can help you avoid costly mistakes and especially provide you with peace of mind.